| Species list |

 On Gesneriphiles, Angelika from Germany posted pictures of her blooming S. tubiflora.
 At the beginning of July, Gesneriad Society convention-goers saw the United States Botanic Garden's blooming S. tubiflora.
 At the San Francisco Gesneriad Society meeting in mid-July, Bob Hudak brought in his blooming S. tubiflora.
 And Lord have mercy, my own plant labored mightily and produced... two flowers and a bud.
 That's what you see above.

 The USBG plant was lush and had many more flowers than mine.
-Above is a picture.
+To the right is a picture of that one.

 I believe that more people have difficulty getting S. tubiflora to bloom than any other well-known sinningia species.
 The plant is usually easy to grow, and its host of satellite tubers make it easy to propagate.
 As a result, lots of people have the species and can keep it alive, but few people can get it to bloom.